Is Trump steering Israel toward diplomatic disaster?

 This potential future of America's Israel policy, shaped by Friedman, is indeed grim, prompting the international community to speculate about what Obama could do before leaving office to preserve the two-state solution.
 Some believe he won't do anything significant, despite the fact that according to a poll released by the Brookings Institution, 70% of Democrats and a plurality (46%) of all Americans favor some sort of US action at the United Nations.

-For instance, Wednesday night Egypt announced it was introducing a Security Council resolution Thursday that would condemn Israel's settlement enterprise, deeming it illegal.
-Netanyahu immediately called on the United States to exercise its veto power and Trump quickly echoed his call.
-As of this writing, the Egyptians have now delayed a potential showdown vote after pressure from the Israelis, and there are reports that Israel asked Trump for help in getting the US to veto the resolution.
-If and when the vote occurs, the United States could finally take a meaningful stand against illegal settlements by supporting the resolution.
-This would be in line with longstanding US policy opposing Israeli settlements —policy the United States has tragically not enforced — as well as with US public opinion.
+Instead of abstaining from Friday's vote, the United States could finally have taken a meaningful stand against illegal settlements by supporting the resolution.
+This would have been in line with longstanding US policy opposing Israeli settlements —policy the United States has tragically not enforced — as well as with US public opinion.

-Another option left to Obama is to recognize the state of Palestine on the 1967 borders, as former President Jimmy Carter has recommended.
+In spite of the abstention, another option left to Obama is to recognize the state of Palestine on the 1967 borders, as former President Jimmy Carter has recommended.
 This would also send a clear message about the illegitimacy of Israeli settlements and the right of Palestinians to live free from military occupation and foreign domination.

 Let's be clear: If Obama chooses not to act, he will hold the distinction of being the US president responsible for cementing Israel's occupation over Palestinian land indefinitely, which many observers, including no fewer than four former Israeli prime ministers, have compared to apartheid.
 In April 2014, Kerry warned Israel was in danger of becoming an apartheid state if a two-state deal was not reached soon.
 While it's true President-elect Trump may radically alter US policy, Obama still has a chance to salvage his own legacy in Palestine and Israel after spending the last eight years warning of the dangers of Israeli rejectionism and settlement growth while failing to take any concrete action to stop them.